MbCN-lab/ITCEEG/README.md

 ERP data for each subject.

 ## ISPC
 ISPC data for each subject and condition.
 Condition is for experimental choice probability (P<sub>D</sub>).
-Due to the restrictions, the files were uploaded into two seperate directories.
+Due to the restrictions of file uploading, the files were split into two directories.
 Cond1 corresponds to 0.1 P<sub>D</sub>, Cond2 corresponds to 0.3 P<sub>D</sub>, and so on.

 ## Behavior
 choice-RT data for each subject.
 Each column represents the following information.